Atropos-Dad/Chiper/README.md

 ---

 This was done MOSTLY for fun and learning, but I do think this is pretty cute and has some features I think make chip8 experiences nicer!
-Mostly the *phosphor* effect which mitigates some of the [chip8's flicker](www.reddit.com/r/EmuDev/comments/n9dcli/is_chip_8_emulator_flicker_normal/).
+Mostly the *phosphor* effect which mitigates some of [chip8's flicker](www.reddit.com/r/EmuDev/comments/n9dcli/is_chip_8_emulator_flicker_normal/).
 Some stuff still needs to be done (especially interpreting the whole suite of chip8 derivatives!).